Introduction

 - Or click "Get New", search e.g., Dracula, install the color scheme, and choose it Apply โ OK

-Linux Mint
+Linux Mint and GNOME Terminal

 Right-click on the terminal โ Preferences โ Colors โ Select a scheme

 Make sure to edit the correct profile.
+Recommended: the GNOME color scheme.

-(Recommended: the GNOME color scheme.)
 Once finished, click on the Close button

-Adding neofetch
+Adding fastfetch

-Run the following command to install neofetch:
+Run the following command to install fastfetch:

-sudo apt-get install neofetch
+sudo apt-get install fastfetch

-Update (12-12-2025): Make sure to use fastfetch since Neofetch is no longer maintained.
+Update (2026-01-30): Make sure to use fastfetch instead of neofetch since Neofetch is no longer maintained and it becomes deprecated.

 Root Terminal Customization